COVID-19: Use of Gloves in Non-Health Care Workplaces

 Gloves CAN BE HELPFUL in certain situations if worn with appropriate precautions.

-- When you are cleaning or disinfecting your work areas, follow Public Health’s guideline and the precautions listed on the product labels, which may include use of disposable gloves in order to avoid your hands getting dried out or irritated.
+- When you are cleaning or disinfecting your work areas, follow Public Health’s guideline and the precautions listed on the product labels, which may include use of gloves in order to avoid your hands getting dried out or irritated.

 - When required for the work, as previously assessed